mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/security/index.md

 ### Authorization Model (AuthZ)

 IAM will provide users / groups, roles and privileges associations.
-Each BC will also have its own roles associations.
+Each BC will also have a list of related roles.
 When a function or microservice is called, the role provided in the JWT will be compared with the roles associated with the BC, after signature verfication.

 ![Use Case - Example REPLACE ME](./assets/securityBCv0.8.png)